sebj/iOS-Shortcuts-Reference/README.md

 	* `WFStringContentItem`
 	* `WFURLContentItem`
 * `WFWorkflowTypes`:  An array of strings, representing the available usage types of the workflow, one or more of
-	* `ActionExtension` (“Show in Share Sheet”
+	* `ActionExtension`: “Show in Share Sheet”
-	* `NCWidget`  (“Show in [Notification Center] Widget”)
+	* `NCWidget`: “Show in [Notification Center] Widget”
-	* `WatchKit` (watch availability, supported in the old Workflow app & Shortcuts during some iOS 12 betas)
+	* `WatchKit`: indicates watch availability, supported in the old Workflow app & Shortcuts during some iOS 12 betas.
+Unsupported in iOS 13 at time of writing, but all new shortcuts created have this string included by default.
 * `WFWorkflowActions`: Array of actions, each in the format:
 	* `WFWorkflowActionIdentifier`: An action identifier string, formatted in reverse domain name notation, e.g. `is.workflow.actions.address`
-	* `WFWorkflowActionParameters`: Array of parameters [String | Number | Object], each an identifier and a value
+	* `WFWorkflowActionParameters`: Array of parameters [String | Number | Dictionary], each an identifier and a value

-### Shortcut Icon Start Color
+### Shortcut Icon/Tile Color
-The start color of the shortcut's icon gradient is stored as an RGBA-8 number.
+The color of the shortcut's icon is stored as an RGBA-8 number.
 As an example, converting the stored value `4282601983` reveals the 8-digit hex color `FF4351FF` in the format `RRGGBBAA`.

 Shortcuts does not appear to support custom icon colours when a shortcut edited on a Mac is opened on iOS – the colour will instead default to gray.

+On iOS 12, this color was used as the start color of the icon's gradient.
+On iOS 13, the entire shortcut icon is now drawn in this color.

 Colors available in Shortcuts and their respective values (liable to change):
 * Red: `0xFF4351FF` / `4282601983`